AdamCavaliere/TFE_WorkspaceReaper/README.md

  * Utilizes the tracking TFE does in terms of plans and applies.
  * Scans through the workspace variables to find workspaces that have the variable set, and utilizes the value to make a determination of what to do next.
  * Utilizes the role based access control with tokens to scope what workspaces are even exposed to this reaper bot.

+### Enterprise Implications

+This capability now allows teams to test out their infrastructure without worrying about leaving dangling infrastructure around, and it is as simple as setting a single variable on the workspace.

+To extend this even further, one could have a Sentinel policy which checks to make sure the variable is present and is set to a predefined range.
+This then could ensure that no development infrastructure could be left around for an indeterminent amount of time.

 ## Technical Description
 This application is utilized to auto-destroy workspaces based on a TTL value being set.